 The band carries out a great deal of charity work in helping to raise money for good causes.

 - Anthony Nolan

 We have regular attendance at our practices in the Union Corner Hall, with approximately 26-30 members.
-Three of these are founder members.
+Two of these are founder members.